- Acceptable use policy

 Certain events may allow you to register for various meetup groups via third-party services (such as meetup.com).
 When you register through a third-party service, the third-party service will share certain personal data with us.
 Please refer to the privacy policies of such third-party services (for example meetup.com/privacy) and their privacy settings to control the data they share with us.

-We may share your identifiers and other registration information with third-parties or also receive personal data from third-parties (e.g. event hosts and organizers and third-party platforms or services used to organize events or our business partners participating or jointly organizing the event) for purposes of registration and for organizing and managing events and for example to dispatch event materials.
+We may share your identifiers and other registration information with third-parties or also receive personal data from third-parties (e.g. event hosts and organizers and third-party platforms or services used to organize events or our business partners participating or jointly organizing the event) for purposes of registration, for organizing and managing events (for example to dispatch event materials) and for marketing purposes.
 Some of these third parties may be located outside of the European Economic Area (please see “Data transfers and how we share personal data” above).
 Please refer to the third party’s privacy policies to review and control the data that you have allowed them to share.

 We will retain your data for as long as it is necessary to organize and manage the event and for follow-up and marketing communications (see “Marketing” below).
 If you are a customer, we may retain the data for as long as required for purposes of the customer relationship.